misterwindupbird/IBO/README.txt

 Interactive Bayesian Optimization with Gaussian Processes.

+This is the code used for the experiments in my PhD thesis, which is available at https://circle.ubc.ca/bitstream/handle/2429/30519/ubc_2011_spring_brochu_eric.pdf?sequence=3

-All files copyright Eric Brochu 2010.
+All files are copyright 2010, 2011 by Eric Brochu and released under the MIT license.
+See license.txt for details.

-This is an experimental pre-release version and may contain bugs.
-It also has lots of code that you don't really need but I do.

 === INSTALLATION ===